Model Order Reduction for Open Quantum Systems Based on Measurement-adapted Time-coarse Graining: Dynamics of the time-coarse grained density matrix

-Then, as derived in the Appendix(\ref{Appx: Perturbative expansion}), the following formula can be obtained for $C_{l, r}$ where $\norm{d}$ is the number of loops in the diagram while $\boldsymbol{\mu}_{i}$ and $\boldsymbol{\nu}_{i}$ are the ordered left, and right frequencies in $i$-th loop respectively:
+Then, as derived in Appendix B of the Supplementary Materials~\cite{supplement}, the following formula can be obtained for $C_{l, r}$ where $\norm{d}$ is the number of loops in the diagram while $\boldsymbol{\mu}_{i}$ and $\boldsymbol{\nu}_{i}$ are the ordered left, and right frequencies in $i$-th loop respectively:

 \onecolumngrid

 \twocolumngrid

 As shown in Fig.\ref{fig: generic diagram}, a generic diagram $d$ is an ordered set of $\norm{d}$ loops each of which consists of inserted operator frequencies that are arranged in a closed contour as one goes from the left-most operator (with frequency $\omega_{1}$) to the right-most one (with frequency $\omega_{l+r}$).
 In addition, we also require that the first loop (the one consisting of $(\boldsymbol{\mu}_{1},\boldsymbol{\nu}_{1})$) must contain the left-most frequency $\omega_{1}$.
 In other words, all the diagrams containing $l$ left frequencies and $r$ right frequencies can be generated by partitioning the 2-tuple $(l, r)$ into an ordered set of 2-tuples of non-negative integers $\big\{ (l_{1}, r_{1}), (l_{2}, r_{2}), \cdots, (l_{\norm{d}}, r_{\norm{d}}) \big\}$ so that